fishballapp/acme/README.md

   - [ ] REST API?
 (REST ENCRYPT? 😂)
   - [ ] Plugin?

-## Brief introduction to ACME process and our APIs
+## Brief introduction to ACME process and the APIs

 We have built a [simple CLI tool](./examples/acme-cli.ts) that would allow you to obtain a certificate by following the steps of ACME.